oliviernt/npm-workspaces-bug-reproduction/README.md

 # NPM Workspaces Docker Bug Reproduction

-I'm reproducing a bug I'm encountering where npm 7 workspaces don't work the same when run in the official docker node:15 container as when running it locally.
+I'm reproducing a bug I'm encountering where npm 7 workspaces doesn't work the same when run in the official docker node:15 container as when running it locally.

 Using this project I get two different outputs when running `npm run hello --workspaces` locally or in a docker container.